Small Triangulations of $4$-Manifolds: Introducing the $4$-Manifold Census: Preliminaries

-In the smooth setting, we primarily work with $4$-manifolds via \emph{handle decompositions}.
-Let $X,X'$ be two smooth $4$-manifolds.
-We say $X$ is obtained from $X'$ by attaching a ($4$-dimensional) $k$-handle, denoted $X=X'\cup_{\varphi} h^k$, if there is an embedding $\varphi:S^{k-1}\times D^{4-k}\to\partial X'$ such that $X$ is of the form $X=\left[X'\sqcup D^k\times D^{4-k} \right]/\varphi(x)\sim x,$ where $D^k$ denotes the closed $k$-disk ($k\in\{1,2,3,4\}$).
-There always exists a Morse function $f:X\to\mathbb{R}$ inducing a handle decomposition $X=\bigcup_{i=0}^n X_i$ with $\varnothing=X_{-1}\subset X_0\subset\cdots\subset X_n=X$ in which $X_i$ is obtained from $X_{i-1}$ by attaching $i$-handles \cite{milnorMorseTheory}.
+in which $X_i$ is obtained from $X_{i-1}$ by attaching $i$-handles \cite{milnorMorseTheory}.
 Since $X$ is closed and connected, it can be assumed that there is a single $0$- and $4$-handle.
 Hence a closed $4$-manifold $X$ is obtained from $B^4$ by attaching $1$-, $2$-, and $3$-handles and finally capping off with another $B^4$.
-Given such a handle decomposition, we depict $X$ by drawing the attaching regions of the handles in the boundary of the $0$-handle ($\partial B^4\cong \mathbb{S}^3\cong\mathbb{R}^3\cup\{*\}$).
+Given such a handle decomposition, we depict $X$ by drawing the attaching regions of the handles in the boundary of the $0$-handle~($\partial B^4\cong \mathbb{S}^3\cong\mathbb{R}^3\cup\{*\}$).
 By a result of Laudenbach and Poenaru \cite{LaudenbachPoenaru}, $3$- and $4$-handles attach uniquely up to diffeomorphism, and so it suffices to understand how the $1$- and $2$-handles attach.
-We depict $1$-handles by `dotted' unknots (see Section 5.4 of \cite{GompfStipsicz} for details of this notation). $2$-handles are attached via a map of the form $S^1\times D^2\to S^3$.
+We depict $1$-handles by `dotted' unknots (see Section 5.4 of \cite{GompfStipsicz} for details of this notation).
+A $2$-handle is attached via a map of the form $S^1\times D^2\to S^3$.
 These maps are determined up to isotopy by (i) an embedding $S^1\times\{0\}\to S^3$ (i.e.\ a \emph{knot}) and (ii) a choice of normal vector field on the knot.
-Classes of such vector fields are in bijection with the integers \cite{GompfStipsicz}.
+Classes of such vector fields are in non-canonical bijection with the integers \cite{GompfStipsicz}.
+Once a choice for $0\in\mathbb{Z}$ has been made---the so-called \emph{$0$-framing} $f_0$---any other framing differs from $f_0$ by some integral number of twists.
+By convention, we make the choice that the normal vector field induced from the collar of any Seifert surface $S$ of $K$ is the zero framing.
+Fixing an orientation of $K$ gives a well-defined notion of linking number, and if we consider a parallel push-off $K'$ of $K$ along the surface $S$ then $\lk(K,K')=0$.
+This is referred to as the \emph{canonical framing} (or \emph{Seifert framing}).

 As such, we draw a $2$-handle as a knot decorated with an integer.
-A decorated link diagram of this form -- dotted unknots and integer decorated links -- is called a \emph{Kirby diagram} and gives a combinatorial encoding of a closed $4$-manifold up to diffeomorphism.
+A decorated link diagram of this form---dotted unknots and integer decorated links, together with a specification of how many $3$- and $4$-handles there are---is called a \emph{Kirby diagram} and gives a combinatorial encoding of a closed $4$-manifold up to diffeomorphism.
 Figure \ref{fig:rationalBallRn} is an example of a typical Kirby diagram.